 Occupancy modeling.—We related bat species presence to fire intensity, distance to fire and distance to the forest, using single-season occupancy models (MacKenzie et al. 2006).
 Occupancy models use detection-nondetection data from repeat surveys to simultaneously estimate probabilities of detection (p) and occupancy (ψ); MacKenzie et al. 2006).

 All the analysis including the ones performed for the sampling design where performed using R statistical Software.
-Occupancy models were developed using the unmarked package, the best model was selected by AICc using the MuMin Package, and the resulting model was projected for the whole National Forest.
+Occupancy models were developed using the unmarked package, the best model was selected by AICc using the MuMin Package (Barton 2015).
+First the best model for probability of detection was selected by fitting all possible first order models keeping occupancy constant.
+Then that part of the model was fixed and the occupancy component of the model was selected on the same way by fitting all possible first order models.
+The resulting model was projected for the whole National Forest.

 Results